Pumpkin French Toast

-FH took one bite and really really loved these.
-He finished off most of the plate.
+This Pumpkin French Toast is perfect for a fall breakfast or brunch.
+FH took one bite and really, really loved it and he finished off most of the plate.

 - 1 cup half-and-half